tacahiroy/vim-tracker/README.md

 bestfriend.vim
 ==========

-Who is the your best friend?
+Who is your best friend?
 If you want to know, this is an answer.

 This plugin is not so practical, but might provide a bit interest:)

 ![bestfriend.vim][1]

-NOTICE
+CAVEAT
 ----------
 This plugin is still under development, therefore its specification will might be changed.

-How to install
+INSTALLATION
 ----------
 If you use [Vundle](https://github.com/gmarik/vundle.git) it's very easy, you just run command `:BundleInstall tacahiroy/vim-bestfriend` inside vim.